 Tennessee Requires Proof of Negligence.

 Before you can receive compensation, we must prove that another driver caused your accident and you sustained injuries as a result.
-At the Law Offices of Ogle, Elrod & Baril, PLLC, we have the skills, knowledge, and resources to meet this requirement.
+At OEB Law, PLLC, we have the skills, knowledge, and resources to meet this requirement.

 Tennessee’s negligence law requires us to show that the driver had a duty to drive carefully, but breached that duty by causing an accident through their negligent actions.
 The driver could have acted negligently by: